echi/cvxclustr/README.md

 ## Remarks

-Details on the algorithms are in [Splitting Methods for Convex Clustering] (http://arxiv.org/abs/1304.0499).
+Details on the algorithms are in the paper [Splitting Methods for Convex Clustering] (http://arxiv.org/abs/1304.0499) by Chi and Lange.